 When a boiler releases steam, it leaves behind any dissolved solids and impurities.
-The more your organization uses a boiler, the more solids are left over in the make-up water, which leads to corrosion and scale.
+As your organization uses a boiler, solids accumulate in the make-up water, which leads to corrosion and scale.
 When you drain the water out, or ‘blow down’ the water, it keeps the process consistent, with dissolved solid concentration based on the number of cycles between blowdowns.
-The boiler blowdown valve sequence is what completes the process of draining.

-If the boiler blowdown valve sequence is not conducted frequently enough, your boiler will fill with anything from sludge, to the hard calcium scale known as mud drum.
+If the boiler blowdown valve sequence is not conducted frequently enough, your boiler will fill with anything from sludge to the hard calcium scale.
 It renders the boiler ineffective and inefficient, because all of that build up, in whatever form it takes, makes it harder for the boiler to transfer heat.

 How to Complete a Boiler Blowdown